kopanicakova/kopanicakova.github.io/_pages/ANITI_chair.md

 <ul>
   <li>Error control for SciML surrogates</li>
   <li>Design of SciML architectures with physical and geometric constraints</li>
-  <li>Design of efficient and parallel training algorithms for SciML</li>
+  <li>Design of efficient, accurate and parallel training algorithms for SciML</li>
-  <li>Development of hybrid (AI-numerics) solution strategies for large-scale, high-fidelity multiscale and multiphysics problems</li>
+  <li>Development of hybrid (AI-numerical) solution strategies for large-scale, high-fidelity multiscale and multiphysics problems</li>
 </ul>
 </div>